This article was originally published on September 27, 2017, and updated on May 24, 2020.

 Also, some foods have high levels of melatonin like hot milk, goji berries, tart cherries, walnuts, almonds, pineapple, tomatoes, bananas, and oranges.
 Eating these in the evening can help your body’s melatonin supply.

 This can have the effect of relaxing your body through the heat and soothing properties of shower water on your skin.
 Also, studies have shown that the sharp drop in body temperature from being in a hot shower to stepping out into cooler air helps with that body temperature drop needed for sleep.

 Develop a bedtime routine

 Humans are creatures of habit and we love a good ritual!
-Rituals are activities that are pleasurable and predictable, where our body and our mind can relax and go along for the ride.
+Rituals can be activities that are pleasurable and predictable, where our body and our mind can relax and go along for the ride.
 Rituals help alleviate anxiety because they give us a sense of control.
 A bedtime ritual of brushing your teeth, flossing, showering, moisturizing your body, then climbing under the sheets every night signals to your mind and body that sleep is coming.

 Avoid blue light leading up to sleep time

 Blue light is emitted by smart phones, tablets and fluorescent and LED bulbs.
 Blue light is useful during the day when it boosts attention, reaction times, and mood, but has been found to hamper sleep by preventing the production of melatonin at night.
 “Light at night is part of the reason so many people don’t get enough sleep,” says Stephen Lockley, a Harvard University sleep researcher.
 The simple solution to this is to make sure your bedroom is dark and to avoid using blue light 2-3 hours before sleep time.

 There are only two things you should be doing in bed